FarronF/limerick-council-meetings/meetings/2020/06/26-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 27th January 2020.md

 approval of the Council be and is hereby given to the disposal of 94, Assumpta Park, Newcastle West,

 Co.
-Limerick, to Richard Long, for the sum of €125.42, the disposal to be by way of Deed of--- 3
+Limerick, to Richard Long, for the sum of €125.42, the disposal to be by way of Deed of
+---
+3

 Conveyance of the interest of Limerick City and County Council in the property, particulars of which